isomerpages/singapore-customs-old/_export-procedures-requirements/02c1c-apply-customs-export-permit.md

 third_nav_title: Exporting Requirements
 ---

-# Apply for Customs Export Permit
+# Obtain Customs Export Permit

 To export goods from Singapore, you will need to: